FAIC/Kress Conservation Publication Fellowship

 - Applicants must be current Professional Associate or Fellow members of AIC.

 You can save and return to your application later to complete it.
-When you are satisfied with your responses, select the “save and finalize” button to submit your application.
+When you are satisfied with your responses, “save and finalize” to submit your application.
 Once the application has been submitted, you cannot return to edit the form.

-FAIC has awarded 47 Samuel H. Kress Conservation Publication Fellowships since 1994.
-Of these, 29 have been published as of 2020, and additional authors are currently working with publishers.
+FAIC has awarded 49 Samuel H. Kress Conservation Publication Fellowships since 1994.
+Of these, 32 have been published and additional authors are currently working with publishers.
 The Fellowships have made an outstanding impact on the field of conservation.
 FAIC is committed to the production and dissemination of reference works for conservation professionals, and is very grateful to The Samuel H. Kress Foundation for its support for this project.

 Nichole Doub, Conservation Guidance for 106 Archaeologists